oscarpobletes/GitHubMines/README.md

 - **end**: The end date of the search range in YYYY-MM-DD format.
 By default, it is set to the current date.
 - **date**: The type of date field to search on.
 It can be "created", "pushed", or "updated".
 By default, it is set to "created".
 - **filename**: The base filename for the output JSON and CSV files.
 By default, it is set to "results".

+## Dictionary
+The code is designed to handle the use of a dictionary for enhancing the collection of repository topics.
+If a dictionary is not provided, the code will continue extracting without any issues, ensuring uninterrupted processing.
+The default **dictionary.json** file included with the code contains a set of common tags for mobile development, but it can be easily substituted as needed.

 ## Output